 This serene state park provides a glimpse of pre-development "real" Florida.
 A beautiful showcase of Florida inland habitat, the park teems with endangered gopher tortoises and manatees.
 From Hobe Mountain, an ancient dune topped with a tower, you are treated to a panoramic view of this park's more than 11,000 acres of varied terrain and the Intracoastal Waterway.
-The Loxahatchee River, which cuts through the park, is home to plenty of charismatic manatees in winter and alligators year-round; two-hour boat tours of the river depart daily (see).
+The Loxahatchee River, named a National Wild and Scenic River, cuts through the park, and is home to plenty of charismatic manatees in winter and alligators year-round.
+Two-hour boat tours of the river depart daily.
 Kayak rentals are available, as is horseback riding (it was reintroduced after a 30-year absence).
 Among the amenities are a dozen newly redone cabins for rent, tent sites, bicycle and hiking trails, two established campgrounds and some primitive campgrounds, and a snack bar.
+Palmettos on the Loxahatchee is a new food and beverage garden with wine, beer, and local foods featured.
 Don't skip the Elsa Kimbell Environmental Education and Research Center, which has interactive displays, exhibits, and a short film on the natural history of the area.
 The park is also a fantastic birding location, with about 150 species to spot.

 16450 S.E.
 U.S. 1, Hobe Sound, Florida, 33455, United States